phu0ngng/nccl/doc/source/env.rst

 --------------------
 (since 2.6)

-Threshold after which we send InfiniBand data in a separate message which can leverage adaptive routing.
+Threshold above which we send InfiniBand data in a separate message which can leverage adaptive routing.

 Values accepted